-Dogs can have problems swallowing oranges if they are not prepared properly.
-If there are still seeds or peels attached to orange slices, these should be removed to prevent a choking hazard.
+Dogs can have trouble swallowing oranges if they aren't prepared properly.
+If pits or peels are still attached to orange slices, they should be removed to avoid a choking hazard.

-In the worst case scenario, your dog may accidentally eat an orange peel, causing a blockage in their digestive tract.
-This could require immediate emergency surgery
+At worst, your dog may accidentally eat an orange peel, causing a blockage in their digestive tract.
+This could require immediate emergency surgery.

 Can puppies eat oranges?

-Yes, puppies can eat oranges, but they may be more susceptible to gastrointestinal upset than adult dogs.
-For this reason, it is recommended that you only offer your puppy a very small amount of oranges.
-As with adult dogs, the peel and seeds should be removed.
+Yes, puppies can eat oranges, but they can be more prone to gastrointestinal upset than adult dogs.
+Because of this, it is recommended that you only offer your pup a very small amount of oranges.
+As with adult dogs, the skin and seeds should be removed.

 Can dogs eat orange peel?

-No. Dogs should not eat the peel of the orange, the white coating on the flesh of the orange or any other part of the plant.
-It is important to remove all traces of the peel, pith and seeds as these parts may contain toxic compounds.
+No. Dogs should not eat the peel of the orange, the white coating on the flesh of the orange, or any other part of the plant.
+It is important to remove all traces of the skin, pulp and seeds as these parts can contain toxic compounds.

 When it comes to oranges, it's best to err on the side of caution.
-It may be that some dogs have a natural aversion to the tart smell and overwhelming citrusiness of oranges.
+It may be that some dogs have a natural aversion to the tart smell and overpowering citrus of oranges.